Wind Advisory issued for Fresno-Tulare Lower Sierra, Mariposa-Madera Lower Sierra by NWS - NewsBreak

 Winter Weather Advisory issued for West Slope Northern Sierra Nevada by NWS

-Effective: 2022-12-31 10:00:00 PST Expires: 2023-01-01 04:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-31 15:52:00 PST Expires: 2023-01-01 04:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: West Slope Northern Sierra Nevada WINTER WEATHER ADVISORY NOW IN EFFECT FROM 10 AM SATURDAY TO 4 AM PST SUNDAY * WHAT...Snow expected.
-Total snow accumulations of 6 to 12 inches above 7000 feet, locally up to 3 to 4 feet above 9000 feet.
-Winds gusts 50 to 60 mph, particularly at exposed ridgetops and peaks. * WHERE...West Slope Northern Sierra Nevada County. * WHEN...From 10 AM Saturday to 4 AM PST Sunday. * IMPACTS...Travel could be very difficult.
-Gusty winds could bring down tree branches. * ADDITIONAL DETAILS...Snow levels will drop through the day on Saturday, starting 8000+ ft Saturday morning, 7000 to 8000 ft Saturday mid-day, and 5500 to 7000 ft Saturday evening.
-Precipitation will fall in the form of rain below the snow level.
+Target Area: West Slope Northern Sierra Nevada WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST SUNDAY * WHAT...Snow.
+Additional snow accumulations of up to 8 to 16 inches.
+Winds gusting 40 to 50 mph. * WHERE...West Slope Northern Sierra Nevada County. * WHEN...Until 4 AM PST Sunday. * IMPACTS...Travel could be very difficult.
+Gusty winds could bring down tree branches. * ADDITIONAL DETAILS...Snow levels 5000 to 6000 ft this afternoon will fall to 3000 to 4000 ft by around midnight as precipitation ends.
+Lingering travel impacts are expected after the snow stops.

 Comments / 0